NXIVM: Tourette's treatment claims

 A 2018 documentary film directed by Alessandro Molatore showcases a purported study of the use of NXIVM's exploration of meaning technique to treat Tourette syndrome.
 The film is executive produced by Clare Bronfman.
 The film identifies the Tourette's study's "lead researcher" as Dr. Brandon Porter, at the time a hospitalist at St. Peter's Hospital in Albany.

-In the sentencing of Clare Bronfman, prosecutors from the United States Attorney for the Eastern District of New York wrote, "the participants in this 'study' have expressed significant distress at their involvement" and offered one victim impact statement from a Tourette's study's participant said that the study "did nothing for me except ruin my self-esteem, ruin my mental health, and made me hate myself.
+In the sentencing of Clare Bronfman, prosecutors from the United States Attorney for the Eastern District of New York wrote, "the participants in this 'study' have expressed significant distress at their involvement" and offered one victim impact statement from a Tourette's study's participant that said the study "did nothing for me except ruin my self-esteem, ruin my mental health, and made me hate myself.
 It did not cure my Tourette’s in any way."

 The purported treatment for Tourette syndrome was noted by one reporter as not having been tested in a scientific peer-reviewed setting.
 Another reporter reached out to NXIVM member Marc Elliot, who promotes both the purported treatment and film, and did not receive a reply.
 Dr. Alan Jern, Associate Professor of Psychology at Rose–Hulman Institute of Technology, wrote in Psychology Today that "[d]espite NXIVM’s obsession with being taken seriously by influential people and mainstream institutions, their penchant for secrecy and refusal to follow the norms of science means that their research was scientifically pretty worthless."

 Human subject experimentation

-Another purported study Porter conducted within the NXIVM community was described as watching disturbing footage, including video of people being murdered, while their brainwaves, physiological activity, facial and auditory responses and was recorded through electroencephalography, galvanic skin response. and video recording.
+Another purported study Porter conducted within the NXIVM community was described as watching disturbing footage, including video of people being murdered, while their brainwaves, physiological activity, and facial and auditory responses were recorded through electroencephalography, galvanic skin response and video recording.

 The purported study is similar to a patent Raniere filed, "Determination of whether a luciferian can be rehabilitated":One example of a test to determine whether a person is a Luciferian comprises a video clip of an ice skater performing in a competition.
 Everything goes flawlessly until, at the very end, a mistake is made during a jump and the skater falls to the ice—all hope of winning the event is gone.
 A Luciferian will experience pleasure and satisfaction from this.
 Accordingly, the Luciferian's neurophysiological processes will register pleasure over the skater's misfortune which may be identified and quantified using the medical instrumentation.
 On the other hand, a non-Luciferian will feel sympathetic and empathize with the unfortunate skater.
 Unlike the Luciferian, a non-Luciferian's neurophysiological processes will not register as pleasure for this stimulus.

 Several subjects complained to the New York State Board of the Office of Professional Medical Conduct about the experiments.
 Porter faced 24 professional conduct charges, including "moral unfitness to practice medicine".
 In August 2019, the New York State Department of Health suspended Porter's license to practice medicine in the state, finding that he conducted studies without an appropriate human research review committee.